Workers’ Compensation Insurance

 What should an employee do if injured on the job?

 - Notify your supervisor immediately, no matter how minor the injury may seem.
-Report all unsafe working conditions to your supervisor or the Environmental Health and Safety Department.
+Report all unsafe working conditions to your supervisor or the Environmental Health & Safety Department.
+Complete the First Report of Injury and submit to Krissy Ramirez.

 - If necessary, obtain medical attention.
-You have freedom of choice as to which, hospital or pharmacy you may use.
+UT Health San Antonio is part of a certified workers’ compensation healthcare network, operated by Injury Management Organization.
+Injured employees who live within the network service area are required to treat with IMO Med-Select Network providers.
 Inform the medical provider that your injury is work-related.
-Your department will provide you with a Notification of an On-The-Job Injury form to give to your medical provider.
+Your department will provide you with a Notification of an On-the-Job Injury form to give to your medical provider.

-- When your doctor releases you to return to work, you must report to work at the beginning of your next regularly scheduled shift.
-The DWC 73 report from your doctor indicating a return to work date or any work-related limitations must be given to your supervisor before you may return.
+- When the doctor releases you to return to work, you must report to work at the beginning of your next regularly scheduled shift.
+The DWC 73 report from your doctor indicating a return-to-work date or any work-related limitations must be given to your supervisor before you may return.

 For more information, contact the Workers’ Compensation Coordinator in the Environmental Health & Safety Department at 210-567-2955.